gokyle/gokyle.github.com/book/index.md

 [Leanpub page](https://leanpub.com/gocrypto).

-The book is aimed at Go developers who are familiar with the language, but not with Go.
+The book is aimed at Go developers who are familiar with the language, but not with cryptography.
 It doesn't aim to teach the theory of cryptography, but rather provide a blueprint showing how to effectively use cryptography in your code, and when you should use it.
 I assume you aren't terribly familiar with crypto, and strive explain what you need to know to use it properly, and I lay out a set of best practises so you don't need to worry about picking a particular cipher.
-The book bases these choices on the FIPS guidelines.
+The book bases these choices on the NIST guidelines, particular the FIPS publications.

 I'll keep this page updated with the book's progress.